 In the big picture, that means lots of fresh fruits and vegetables – five to nine servings per day, according to the World Health Organization.
-Make sure they’re from all color categories to ensure a variety of phytonutrients.
-Add to that whole grains, lean proteins and sweets and treats in moderation.
+Make sure they’re from all color categories to ensure a variety of plant nutrients.
+It also means whole grains, lean proteins and sweets and treats in moderation.

 But as children grow and develop, it’s good to focus on some additional nutritional needs, too.
 Holiday offers some recommendations to ensure your kids are ready to learn.